Elizabeth Campbell (television): Death and legacy

 On January 9, 2004, Campbell died in Arlington after a brief illness at the age of 101.
 The Virginia State Senate passed Joint Resolution No. 174 noting "with great sadness the loss of a unique and irreplaceable citizen".
-The Arlington Public Schools in 2017 named a new elementary school to honor her and her late husband, and Arlington County had previously erected a historical marker and named "Campbell Lane" near WETA headquarters after the couple.
+In 2017, the Arlington Public Schools in 2017 named a new elementary school to honor her and her late husband.
+Arlington County had previously erected a historical marker in Shirlington named "Campbell Lane" near WETA headquarters after the couple.
+In April 2023, the Arlington Public Library's Center for Local History and WETA unveiled a display honoring her in the library's Shirlington Branch, entitled "Elizabeth P. Campbell: Power in the Public".